 Additionally, we must use significant judgment in addressing uncertainties in the application of complex tax laws and regulations.
 If actual circumstances differ from our assumptions, adjustments to the carrying value of deferred tax assets or liabilities may be required, which may result in an adverse impact on the results of our operations and our effective tax rate.
 Valuation allowances are recorded related to deferred tax assets based on the "more likely than not" criteria.
-We have not made any significant changes to the way we account for our deferred tax assets and liabilities in any year presented in the consolidated financial statements.
+We have not made any significant changes to the way we account for our deferred tax assets and liabilities in any year presented in the consolidated financial statements except for the adoption of ASU 2015-17, "Income Taxes," which requires that all deferred income tax assets and liabilities be classified as non-current in a classified statement of financial position.
 Based on our estimate of future earnings and our favorable earnings history, we currently expect full realization of the deferred tax assets net of any recorded valuation allowances.
 Furthermore, tax positions taken by us may not be fully sustained upon examination by the taxing authorities.
 In determining the adequacy of our provision (benefit) for income taxes, potential settlement outcomes resulting from income tax examinations are regularly assessed.
 As such, the final outcome of tax examinations, including the total amount payable or the timing of any such payments upon resolution of these issues, cannot be estimated with certainty.